A Relativity-Based Framework for Statistical Testing Guided by the Independence of Ancillary Statistics: Methodology and Nonparametric Illustrations: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{s1} introduces the necessary notation and preliminaries.
 Section~\ref{sc2} develops a decision-theoretic approach that motivates the construction of test statistics with reduced dependence on ancillary structures and establishes conditions under which such procedures are MP.
-Moreover, a result in the spirit of Basu’s theorem is reformulated and proved within a decision-theoretic context.
+Moreover, a result in the spirit of Basu's theorem is reformulated and proved within a decision-theoretic context.
 The theoretical implications are illustrated through Examples~\ref{ex1}-\ref{ex3}.
 We also demonstrate that certain forms of MP test statistics implicitly characterize the underlying data distribution.
-Section~\ref{sc3} presents nonparametric applications, including ancillary-guided modifications of classical tests for normality and a new test for the center of symmetry.
+Section~\ref{sc3} presents nonparametric applications, including modifications of classical tests for normality guided by ancillary-independence principles and a multivariate mean testing example in which Hotelling’s procedure is compared with a simple trace-normalized test.
 Section~\ref{conclud} concludes with a discussion of methodological implications and potential directions for future research.
 Proofs of the main results are given in the Appendix, and additional technical derivations, along with several auxiliary remarks, are provided in the online Supplement.

-\section{Some notation and preliminaries.}
+\section{Some notation and preliminaries}

 Without loss of generality and to simplify the exposition of the main objectives of this paper, we introduce the following formal notation.

 Assume we observe data denoted by \(D\), and our goal is to test a null hypothesis \(H_0\) against an alternative \(H_1\).
 Let \(T = T(D)\) be a real-valued test statistic constructed from \(D\), such that the hypothesis \(H_0\) is rejected when \(T(D) > C\), for some fixed threshold \(C\).
 We denote the probability and expectation under \(H_k\) by \(\Pr_k\) and \(\mathrm{E}_k\), respectively, for \(k \in \{0, 1\}\).